wisemantyr/boatwright-shelf-reading/README.md

     `docker build -t edited_alma_inventory .`

     If you choose to name the image differently, you will need to edit the docker-compose.yml file with the image name.

+    If the source code for the image is edited - ensure the container (see below) is shut down.
+Then run the build command above to push the edits to the image.

 5. Create and run the container with the command `docker-compose -f docker-compose.yml up -d`
 6. Use the app at http://localhost/barcodeReport.html
+7. To shut down the app, use the command `docker-compose -f docker-compose.yml down`

-The port specified in the yaml file ensures port is only exposed on a single machine, rather than a network.
+The port specified in the yaml file ensures that port 80 is only exposed on a single machine, rather than a network.